 One of my favourite things to do is to chat with my grandparents over the phone.
 They often wish they could see what I am talking about, as my grandparents do not have cell phones and live far away.
 This makes sharing pictures with them a little more difficult than we are used to.
 Therefore, when Neveo reached out to me and asked if I’d like to start creating photo albums that will automatically get sent to my grandparents, I was thrilled.

 Neveo is a monthly family photo album that can be shared with family and friends across the world.
-Each monthly album contains up to 50 photos with a little write up about each photo.
+Each monthly album contains up to 50 photos with room for a little write up about each photo.
 The photos can be uploaded via phone using the app or on your laptop using the website.
-One of the great features is that you are able to see all the pictures you’ve uploaded in the past; therefore, you can avoid adding duplicates by accident.
-You can add other people into the network so that multiple people can upload photos to the album.
 Once signed in, Neveo has a countdown that will help remind you to upload your photos before the end of each month.
 What you receive is a paper photo album that contains 50 photos, your added write-up, and extra space for the receiver to add in their own notes beside the picture.

 Yes, this photo album is printed on paper.
 Yes, this paper should be Forest Stewardship Council approved and there should be more transparency on where the paper comes from, as well as transparency in the production process – this is something that this newer company can work towards.